“Greetings from Dunedin” courtesy of Dunedin Artist Steve Spathelf

 Bars and restaurants

 As far as restaurants on the strip go, the “Frenchy’s” chain is probably the most popular.
+The freshest fish can be found at The Bait House in Clearwater Marina.
 Columbia restaurant is a solid Spanish tapas option just off the strip.
 The Hyatt Regency is a great option for whole grilled red snapper.

 Slightly off the beaten path is a Buck Martinez’s favourite restaurant, the Island Way Grill.
 When Jonathan Papelbon was a Phillie, he used to come here.
 One time at the Island Way, Buck Martinez ordered the last piece of hogfish.
 Papelbon arrived slightly later, and upon hearing the news that Buck Martinez snapped up the last piece hogfish, proceeded to throw a temper tantrum.
 If hogfish is on the menu at this restaurant (or at any other restaurant you go to), get it.
 The Island Way Grill is a pricier restaurant, but definitely worth it.
 Go on, treat yourself.
 You deserve it.